-The appropriate class and cabin supplements will be authorised in accordance with the needs of the service and in line with the length and cost of the trip and considerations of cost effectiveness.
+47. The appropriate class and cabin supplements will be authorised in accordance with the needs of the service and in line with the length and cost of the trip and considerations of cost effectiveness.

-3.8.
 Shuttles and taxis

-While the EBA encourages the use of public transport, taxi may be used whenever time and/or safety reasons need to be taken into account for the successful completion of the mission.
-The staff is encouraged to take a prudent decision in the choice of transport.
+- 48. While ESMA encourages the use of public transport, taxi may be used whenever (in line with point 79) time and/or safety reasons need to be taken into account for the successful completion of the mission.
+The staff is encouraged to take a prudent decision in the choice of transport. - 49.
+Airport transfers are reimbursed on request at the price of the shuttle service or on presentation of supporting documents. - 50.
 Public transport expenses and taxi fares are reimbursed upon presentation of original receipts or invoices.